 The 15 best episodes of Phineas and Ferb

-There may be 104 days of summer vacation, but there's more than 200 episodes of Phineas and Ferb.
-Over the course of those episodes, the Disney Channel series earned a reputation as one of the smartest and funniest family-friendly shows on TV, entertaining adults and kids alike with whip-smart, rapid-fire humor; intricate story lines; and genuinely well-written songs.
-With a new movie based on the series now streaming on Disney+ alongside the show's full run, the time is ripe for a new crop of viewers to discover it.
+There may be 104 days of summer vacation, but there are more than 200 episodes of Phineas and Ferb.
+Throughout those episodes, the Disney Channel series earned a reputation as one of the smartest and funniest family-friendly shows on TV, entertaining adults and kids alike with whip-smart, rapid-fire humor; intricate storylines; and genuinely well-written songs.
+With the show's full run streaming on Disney+ alongside its two movies, Phineas and Ferb the Movie: Across the 2nd Dimension and Phineas and Ferb the Movie: Candace Against the Universe, any time is ripe for a new crop of viewers to discover it.

-Though such a rigid structure would theoretically trap a show in a doomed spiral of repetition, this formula quickly became a rich well of humor, and a reliable structure for increasingly clever story lines.
+Though such a rigid structure would theoretically trap a show in a doomed spiral of repetition, this formula quickly became a rich well of humor and a reliable structure for increasingly clever plotlines.
 At its peak, Phineas and Ferb was truly comparable to the best of The Simpsons, with a similar skill for telling poignant and hilarious stories with equal aplomb.
-It was almost as quotable, from catchphrases like "Yes, yes I am" and "Watcha doin'?" to such absurd lines as, "If I had a nickel for every time I was doomed by a puppet, I'd have two nickels.
+It was almost as quotable, from catchphrases like "Yes, yes I am" and "Watcha doin'?" to such absurd lines as: "If I had a nickel for every time I was doomed by a puppet, I'd have two nickels.
 Which isn't a lot, but it's weird that it happened twice, right?"
-And it built a universe nearly as vast and detailed as Springfield over the course of its run, with supporting characters like the boys' nerdy friend Baljeet, sensitive bully archetype Buford, and Perry's supervisor Major Monogram imbued with surprising depth.
+And it built a universe nearly as vast and detailed as Springfield over the course of its run, with supporting characters like the boys' nerdy friend Baljeet, sensitive bully archetype Buford, and Perry's supervisor Major Monogram, all imbued with surprising depth.

 Most of Phineas and Ferb's songs were penned in-house, but for "Magic Carpet Ride," the creators brought in a ringer: Robert Lopez, the EGOT-winning songwriter behind Frozen and The Book of Mormon.
 The result was one of the show's finest numbers, "Aerial Area Rug," an affectionate spoof of the classic Disney tune "A Whole New World."
 The song is a series high point in and of itself, but the rest of this episode is no slouch, as Doofenshmirtz creates a "Stain-inator" to ruin a painting the town's mayor (who happens to be his brother) is unveiling, and Candace turns to fortune cookies for help busting her brothers.